Food for Hungry Christians

 Let me see if I can show you what I mean.

 Next we must check the meaning of the Greek word translated "atonement" in Rom 5:11.
-The word translated "atonement" is a form of the Greek word "katallasso".
+The word translated "atonement" is the noun form of the Greek word "katallasso".
 Thayers Greek Lexicon states that this word literally means "to exchange", and in its Biblical context means "to be reconciled", or "restored to favor", in that, through the expiatory death of Christ, God exchanged the fallen state of sinners for a state of favor and blessing.

---- Col. 2:13 & 14 Teaches that God's forgiveness occurred on the Cross, not when we believe:
+Col. 2:13 & 14 Also teaches that God's forgiveness occurred on the Cross, not when we believe:

 Col. 2:13 And you, being dead in your sins and the uncircumcision of your flesh, hath he quickened together with him, having forgiven you all trespasses;